-The Covid-19 pandemic has without a doubt been the biggest upheaval of 2020 and spurred the need to find solutions on how to tackle the consequences of the virus.
+The Covid-19 pandemic was without a doubt the biggest upheaval of 2020 and spurred the need to find solutions on how to tackle the consequences of the virus.
 The challenges brought the R&D sector front and centre worldwide.
 Cyprus was fast to act with measures to limit the exposure and has fared well compared to many countries, but it also boosted the R&D sector and saw it as an opportunity to innovate and significantly accelerate digital transformation across several areas of society and business.

 Only a few weeks after the Covid-19 pandemic reached the island, top health and technology researchers came together to develop a series of apps and portals.
 The University of Cyprus along with the Deputy Ministry for Research, Innovation and Digital Policy, created a portal recording all reports of confirmed Covid-19 cases in real time, along with geographical data and risk assessment, which the Health Ministry utilised to make key decisions.
 Engineers also created the CovTracer app, allowing people to trace their location and contact history to notify people in case the user tests positive.
 Another app born from the corona crisis was WaitLess, which has the ability to show people real time traffic in supermarkets, in a bid to avoid large groups of people and reduce the spread of the virus.

 The Research and Innovation Foundation (RIF) – the national authority in charge of supporting and promoting research, technological development and innovation in Cyprus – acted swiftly launching a series of calls specifically targeting the pandemic and to develop local synergies while also taking into account regional, European and global initiatives, priorities and needs.
-Among the announced projects were SEED-COVID with the aim to develop internationally competitive products and services by start-ups, and INNOVATE-COVID with the remit of funding internationally innovative products and services by existing enterprises.
+Among the announced projects were Seed-Covid with the aim to develop internationally competitive products and services by start-ups, and Innovate-Covid with the remit of funding internationally innovative products and services by existing enterprises.
 Both programmes have a budget of €1 million and share the goal to provide Cyprus’ ecosystem with the tools and support needed to come up with solutions that may relate to the prevention, diagnosis, treatment or management of social and economic repercussions.

 A New Focus on Innovation